×

 Medical research is important to build up the knowledge and evidence required for cancer treatment improvement.
 That’s why I’m proud to have participated in the Alberta Cancer Exercise (ACE) program.
-Since I have had to step back temporarily from work because of this awful disease, I might as well give back to the community through research related to cancer.
+Since I have had to quit work because of this awful disease, I might as well give back to the community through research related to cancer.

 I’m 15 weeks into incorporating daily exercise (side-effects permitting) as part of my cancer treatment.
 I’ve completed baseline and 12-week testing, and will do so again at the 24- and 52-week marks, and annually thereafter for a total of 5 years of being followed in this study.